MK316/Applied-linguistics/README.md

 - vocabulary list display

 ## 7. Difficulties or Limitations
-One limitation is that
+One limitation is that the app currently does not track long-term learning progress for individual students Another limitation is that the app cannot save or sync user learning data across different devices.

 ## 8. Further Improvement
 This app could be improved by adding:
+- addition of advanced-level vocabulary quizzes
-- vocabulary support for difficult words
+- provision of sentence-level context for words
+- student progress tracking system
+- customizable vocabulary list creation

 ## 9. App Link
 [APP link](https://miniproject-epfq3zrjqsersgbtoxy8t2.streamlit.app/):

 ## 10. Reflection
-Through this project, I learned how a simple coding-based app can support language learning.
+Through this project, we learned that creating an educational app for learners is not difficult when utilizing generative AI.
+We also realized that with basic coding knowledge, it is entirely possible to build a customized vocabulary app tailored to our specific teaching context and our students' levels.

+## 11. Describe which Generative AI tool you used and for what specific purpose.
+We used both Chat gpt and Google Gemini for this project.
+Specifically, we utilized them to generate the basic code framework for the app and to get assistance with modifying and troubleshooting the code when needed.